-St Bridget’s Day or Lá Fhéile Bríde, 1 February, was an important day in the traditional Irish calendar, signalling the beginning of agricultural work.
+St Brigid’s Day or Lá Fhéile Bríde, 1 February, was an important day in the traditional Irish calendar, signalling the beginning of agricultural work.

-There were once many types of St Bridget’s crosses.
+There were once many types of St Brigid’s cross.
 Some were very simple and easily made, while others were more intricate and required great skill and patience.

 Beannachtaí na Féile Bríde!